.

 THE MAN WHO WOULDN'T BE PAID

-An auctioneer knocks down a rare Guthenberg Bible for £1,000 to a white haired gentleman, Ben Clarke (Ian Fleming).
-It's really worth £20,000, as Clarke's chief rival Miller knows only too well.
+At Brixton and Son auctioneers, a rare Guthenberg Bible is knocked down for £1,000 to a white haired gentleman, Ben Clarke (Ian Fleming).
+It is actually worth more like £20,000, as Clarke's chief rival, a dealer called Miller knows only too well.

-Ben spends much of his riches on old books and his niece Alice (Wendy Williams) and especially her husband Henry have "got to find a way" of stopping the eighty year old spending all his fortune before he dies.
+Ben enjoys spending much of his fortune on old books, but his niece Alice (Wendy Williams) and especially her husband Henry have "got to find a way" of stopping the eighty year old spending all his money before he dies.
+Ben has been upset by Miller who tells him his Bible is only a fake

-The pair take Ben for a fortnight's holiday.
+So Alice and Henry take Uncle Ben for a fortnight's holiday to Brighton.
 Although he has carefully locked the bible in his safe, on their return they have to phone the police.
 Inspector Benson (Reginald Marsh) takes up the case of the theft of the bible.

 But Ben has taken it very badly, he looks a sad and broken man.